mborgerson/wiki-export/wiki/Dashboard.md

-MS support techs under certain conditions would ask for your serial number and verify registration of your Xbox before giving you a code to clear/format your Xbox's UDD that was acting up.
+MS support techs under certain conditions would ask for your serial number and verify registration of your Xbox before giving you a code to clear/format your fouled Xbox's HDD.

 What part(s) of the serial number they used to determine the correct code is unknown?

 More data is needed to sort out which Xbox a particular code works on, and what other codes exist.